 reborn on the bayou

-Eclectic Museum District wine bar and restaurant set to shutter and relocate to new home
+Eclectic Museum District wine bar and restaurant finds new home in buzzy Buffalo Bayou hub

-Opened in December 2020, City Cellars HTX has built a devoted following for executive chef Antonette Wright’s eclectic menu.
-It has also built its business around its lively brunch service.
+Opened in December 2020, City Cellars built a devoted following for its lively brunch service and creative cuisine.
 Wolfe has a compelling personal story that includes successful treatment for thyroid cancer in 2022.